Information for Authors of IEEE Power & Energy Society Transactions Papers

 - For an audio graphical abstract, the author needs to also include a cover image for the audio file to display as a static image for the audio:

-An author submits a manuscript by uploading a word processing file (.doc, .rtf, or .ps) of the paper directly onto ScholarOne Manuscripts, a site on the World Wide Web where papers can be accessed by the Transactions Editors-in-Chief, Editors, and Reviewers.
-It will be converted to a PDF file by the system.
+An author submits a manuscript by uploading a PDF file of the paper directly onto ScholarOne Manuscripts, a site on the World Wide Web where papers can be accessed by the Transactions Editors-in-Chief, Associate Editors, and Reviewers.
 (It is recommended that the PDF file be under 1 MB.
 Papers exceeding this file size may require a longer review time.)
 See Part 2 of the Author’s Kit for complete instructions.

 Published PES conference proceedings papers may be submitted to the PES Transactions.
 However, they must be significantly upgraded (at least 40% new content) and are expected to comply with the IEEE policy regarding plagiarism as stated below.